linz/nz-buildings/docs/source/introduction.rst

 * Buildings under construction are not captured as building outlines.
 * Primary building structures are captured as separate building outline polygons from adjoining building structure polygons.
 * Building extensions, sunrooms, balconies, patios and annexes are captured as part of the primary building outline structure if resolution of imagery allows.
-* Permanent building structures such as sheds and greenhouses, not attached to a primary building structure, but larger than 10 square meters is captured as a separate building outline polygon.
+* Permanent building structures such as sheds and greenhouses, not attached to a primary building structure, are captured as a separate building outline polygon.
 * Adjoining townhouses are not captured as separate structures, but rather as joined primary structures.
 * Adjoining commercial buildings are captured as separate building outlines when rooflines allows delineation.
+* Building outline polygons captured will be greater than 10m².
 * Water tanks are captured as building outlines when their size is at least 16.5 square metres.